tdilauro/Simplified-wiki/MultipleAuthenticationMechanisms.md

 After sending out a lot of questionnaires, we now know a few things about how different libraries authenticate patrons.

 * NYPL authenticates all patrons through Millenium Patron.
-Patrons with certain values for the `P TYPE[p47]` field are restricted to certain classes of books.
 * Open Ebooks can authenticate patrons through Clever or through FirstBook.
 * The Ferguson, CT library authenticates all patrons through SIP2.
 Only patrons whose barcodes start with 2111800 have borrowing privileges.
 * The LION consortium authenticates all patrons through Millenium Patron.
 The value of a patron's CCARD[p46] field determine the patron's home library within the consortium.
 * The LCI consortium authenticates all patrons through Millenium Patron.
 The first five characters of a patron's barcode determine the patron's home library within the consortium.
 * The Bibliomation consortium authenticates all patrons through SIP2.
 The value of the AQ field determines the patron's home library within the consortium.

-We also know a few things about how different libraries authorize patrons.
+We also know a few things about how different libraries _authorize_ patrons.
+Not all patrons have borrowing privileges, and not all patrons with borrowing privileges can borrow all books.

 * In general, patrons lose borrowing privileges if they are blocked or if they accrue excessive fines.
 * Although all Sierra libraries use the `MBLOCK[p56]` field to convey block status, different ILS installations have different rules about which values for `MBLOCK[p56]` mean the patron has lost borrowing privileges.
 * Rules about what dollar amount constitutes an "excessive" fine seem to be set ILS-wide, meaning that different libraries within a consortium do not have latitude to change this number.
-* NYPL uses the `P TYPE[p47]` field to control access to different types of books.
-For example, your `P TYPE[p47]` may restrict you to borrowing childrens' books.
+* NYPL uses the patron type (derived from the `P TYPE[p47]` field) to control access to different types of books.
+For example, your patron type may restrict you to borrowing childrens' books.
+* Open Ebooks uses the patron type (derived from the FirstBook barcode for or by asking the Clever API for grade level) to control which lane you're directed to.
+For example, your patron type may send you to the Early Grade lane or the Young Adult lane.

 # Existing authentication providers